pal03377/master-thesis/thesis.typ

 It is different from Athena in that it is not focused on providing feedback suggestions to tutors but on providing hints to students while they solve the exercise.
 Also, Athena is not limited to Python but can be used for programming exercises using any programming language, as well as text exercises.

 #linebreak()
 Sing et al. propose an automated feedback generation for introductory programming assignments that uses a sample solution written in a subset of Python to give feedback in the form of a list of changes necessary to transform the student's submission into a solution with the same behavior~@singh2013automated.
 The system can detect common mistakes and provide feedback on them, but its feedback is limited to suggestions on how to fix the mistakes in the code.
-It does not provide any feedback on the quality of the code or the solution's design.
+It does not provide any feedback on the quality of the code or the design of the solution.
 Neither does it provide any feedback on the student's approach to solving the problem or deeper insight into the underlying misunderstanding that led to the mistake.
 Athena can provide feedback suggestions for programming exercises, but it is not limited to providing suggestions on how to fix mistakes in the code.
-Depending on the chosen assessment module, Athena can provide feedback on the quality of the code, the solution's design, and the student's approach to solving the problem.
-Furthermore, the assessment modules in Athena generally don't require a sample solution to work.
+Depending on the chosen assessment module, Athena can provide feedback on the quality of the code, the design of the solution, and the student's approach to solving the problem.
+Furthermore, the assessment modules in Athena generally do not require a sample solution to work.

 // Note that generally, one could include related work that proves to be useful as an assessment module in Athena:
 // TODO: Does this make sense here?